Frank Robinson: Minor leagues

 In 1953, Bobby Mattick, a scout for the Cincinnati Reds, signed Robinson to a contract worth $3,500 ($ in current dollar terms).
 He made his professional debut for the Ogden Reds of the Class C Pioneer League.
-He batted .348 with 83 runs batted in (RBI) in 72 games played.
+He batted .348 with 17 home runs and 83 runs batted in (RBI) in 72 games played.
 He was promoted to the Tulsa Oilers of the Class AA Texas League in 1954, but was demoted to the Columbia Reds of the Class A South Atlantic League.
 He returned to Columbia in 1955.